Listed below are the preprocessing routines that are run in

 SignalAveraging.m.
 (Note: These have not been tested

-extensively and should be considered experimental.)
+extensively and should be used with caution.)

 Residual water removal